Summary: We're excited to announce the launch of a new security feature in Ziflow - Two-Factor Authentication (2FA).

 Enabling Two-Factor Authentication (2FA) in your account

-The 2FA is turned on by default for all Ziflow Enterprise edition customers.
-However, in the near future, we plan to have an account setting that will allow Ziflow admins to control whether the 2FA is required for their users.
+For Enterprise edition customers, we have an account setting that will allow Ziflow admins to control whether the 2FA/trusted device is required for their users.

 Supported methods of 2FA